scotly/learngit/readme.txt

-git is a vesion control system. git is free software;
+Git is a distributed vesion control system.
+Git is free software;